 Determine the Type of Engine You Have on Your Push Mower

 Before you change your engine oil, you need to determine the type of engine you have.
 There are many different engine manufacturers on the market today.

-You may have a leading brand engine such as Kohler, Honda or Briggs & Stratton.
-You may also have an aftermarket, also known as a knock-off, engine using the design of an engine that used to be manufactured by one of the leading engine companies.
+You may have a leading brand engine such as Kohler, Honda, or Briggs & Stratton.
+You may also have an aftermarket, also known as a knock-off, engine using the design of an engine that used to be manufactured by one of the leading engineering companies.

 You can usually find your engine manufacturer information located on a sticker on top of your engine.